 This is probably the best advice for anyone seeking a plant-based lifestyle — especially if you’re going all-in on a vegan diet!
 Food swaps are essential to recreating healthier versions of your favorite staples such as vegan Extra Creamy Mac and Cheese or Peppered Tofu Steaks.

-Blaire Newhard, MLA, R.D. — a culinary dietitian in San Diego with a master’s degree in gastronomy and culinary arts — recommends making healthy swaps on a regular basis.
+Blaire Newhard, MLA, R.D. — a culinary dietitian in San Diego with a master’s degree in gastronomy and culinary arts — recommends making healthy swaps regularly.
 Newhard makes this an easier task by recommending to start with one swap — such as vegan “yogurt for sour cream; zucchini for spaghetti; cauliflower for rice — and make it your new go-to.”
 This will soon turn into a habit that you won’t even have to think about!

 Get your swap on with pre-made, easy-swap items like this 365 Everyday Value Organic Riced Cauliflower for $4.99, this Forager Project Organic Dairy-Free Unsweetened Plain Cashewmilk Yogurt Alternative for $4.99, Summer Squash Noodles for $5.49, or this Just Egg Plant-Based Scramble for $4.48.